Middle power: Overlaps between great powers and middle powers

-The United States and China are considered by many scholars to exceed the traditional criterion of great power, or instead to be superpowers, and are therefore not listed.
+The United States and China are considered by many scholars to exceed the traditional criterion of great power, and are labelled as superpowers, and are therefore not listed.

 List of middle powers

 As with the great powers, there is no unanimous agreement among authorities as to which countries are considered middle powers.
 Lists are often the subject of much debate and tend to place comparatively large countries (e.g. Argentina) alongside relatively small ones (e.g. Norway).
 Clearly not all middle powers are of equal status; some are considered regional powers and members of the G20 (e.g. Australia), while others could very easily be considered small powers (e.g. the Czech Republic).
 Some larger middle powers also play important roles in the United Nations and other international organisations such as the WTO.
 As a middle power Canada has had considerable influence in world affairs through its peacekeeping efforts in the late 20th century.
 Canada is known for its strong commitment to international peace and security and is often called upon to serve as a mediator in conflicts.

-The following is a list of 54 countries that have been, at some point in time since the post–Cold War era, considered middle powers by academics or other experts (Members of the G-20 major economies are in bold font, except for the EU member states and AU member states which are attended under a collective membership of the EU and AU respectively):
+The following is a list of 53 countries that have been, at some point in time since the post–Cold War era, considered middle powers by academics or other experts.
+Members of the G-20 major economies are in bold font, except for the EU member states and AU member states which are attended under a collective membership of the EU and AU respectively: